azbennett/nosql-challenge/README.md

 NoSQL_setup_starter.ipynb
 NoSQL_analysis_starter.ipynb

+I also added a export CSV of the London_export used to read and browse the source data with excel & sort/filter features.
+I wanted to be 100% sure about some details.

 Items of note from the analysis_starter:

 Question 2.
 Which establishments in London have a `RatingValue` greater than or equal to 4?